amans118/User-Management/README.md

 * All users in TAC group will be restricted to perform limited commands & functions.
 * No user will be allowed to switch to root user.
 * Users will not be allowed to edit sudoers file as well.
+* This palybook will generate the ssh keys itself.
+Key names will be according to the usernames of the users.
+* Public keys of the users will be copied on the remote server as authorized_keys for login.

 ## Usage